 FGDC and ISO Editors: ArcCatalog Version 8.1 provided an FGDC editor to match the full federal metadata standard defined by the Federal Geographic Data Committee.
 At Version 8.2 it added a draft ISO editor to match the forthcoming International Standards Organization (ISO) metadata standard.

-MGMG Editor: The Metropolitan Council of the Twin Cities has created an ArcCatalog editor that matches the Minnesota Geographic Metadata Guidelines (MGMG), Version 1.2.
+MGMG Editor: The Metropolitan Council of the Twin Cities created an ArcCatalog editor that matches the Minnesota Geographic Metadata Guidelines (MGMG), Version 1.2.
 Since it contains only one third as many fields as the FGDC editor, it is simpler and easier to use.
 DataLogr software users will find its fields and help text familiar.
 Dates are stored in machine-readable standard format (YYYYMMDD) to facilitate searching but are displayed in a friendlier format (MM/DD/YYYY).

 MGMG Stylesheet: Internally, all metadata is stored in XML format.
 To display the metadata, the ArcCatalog user can choose different stylesheets from a pulldown menu.
 Several stylesheets are packaged with ArcCatalog.
 Among them are: